craftercms/docs/source/by-role/system-admin/installation.rst

 ------------
 Requirements
 ------------

-To run CrafterCMS, the following are required:

 - Java 21
 - 8+ Gig of memory to JVM (additional memory may be required depending on the size and number of your web experiences)
 - Git 2.20.1 and later
-    - Docker (if running in Docker or MacOS)
+- Docker (if running in Docker or macOS)

 Please note that CrafterCMS does not require any external databases for the core system to run and deliver fully dynamic experiences.
 MongoDB is used by Crafter Profile and Crafter Social which are optional components that provide external (non-author) user management and social features.

+For more information on sizing your machines, see :ref:`authoring server requirements <authoring-server-requirements>` and :ref:`delivery server requirements <delivery-server-requirements>`

 ^^^^^^^^^^^^^^^^^^^
 Supported Platforms